 (b) if more than one crowd controller physically restrained or removed the person, or prevented the person from entering, by one of those crowd controllers with the written acknowledgment in the register of each of the other crowd controllers as to the accuracy of the record made.

-Penalty: $1 000.
+Penalty for this subregulation: a fine of $2 000.

+(2A) Subregulations (1) and (2) do not apply if the details of an incident that would otherwise have to be recorded in the register in accordance with those subregulations are already recorded in the register of incidents maintained at licensed premises under the Liquor Control Act 1988 section 116A.

 (3) In this regulation a reference to removing a person from a place or preventing a person from entering a place is a reference to the removal or prevention of entry of the person in any manner which involves physical contact between the crowd controller and the person being removed or prevented from entering.

 [Regulation 40 amended in Gazette 1 Sep 2005 p.
-4081-2.]
+4081-2; 29 Jul 2016 p.
+3248.]

 41. General records of crowd control agent